Towards Healthcare Research & Consulting

 Regional Distribution

-• North America accounted for the largest share of the market in 2025.
+• North America accounted for the largest share of 40% of the market in 2025.

 • The U.S. registered dominance in the market in 2025.